alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-editor.md

     Refers to the port the AltTester® Server is listening on.
     You can change this value and make a new app build if you want to use another port.

+- *App Name*

+    Refers to the name used to identify the app on the AltTester® Server.
+    You can change this value and make a new app build if you want to use another app name.

 - *Reset Connection Data*